Dappled Grey American Saddlebred Gelding

 Our apple lover!

 Kota, short for “Dakota” which is derived from the Sioux Indians meaning ally or friend, came to Hope Reigns from an older couple that wanted to live the dream of owning a horse.
 Kota had been a child’s play day horse and lived alone for a great deal of his life.
-In horse years he is now a middle-aged gelding quarter horse.
 His coloring is like that of the line of Gunsmoke horses with amazing blue eyes.
 He was used to children hanging from his neck, but his nature is to be a little stubborn just to show he thinks he is in charge.
 He pretty much just lives to eat but is good for a stroll or gallop at your request.
 Apples are his favorite snack of choice.
-Kota is our most dependabe horse at the ranch.
+Kota is our most dependable horse at the ranch but he will be the horse to teach you patience for sure.
 The retiring older couple is excited to see how Kota can make a difference in the lives of people at Hope Reigns.